harishanandaramanujam/Terraform---AWS-Infrastructure/README.md

 - CloudWatch

 variable.tf contains all the necessary variables such as AWS Regions, CIDR blocks, etc. that supports main.tf to execute properly.
 This gives a free-hand to user have their own attributes in place.

+After cloning the repository follow these steps to get it runnung.
+- "terraform init" from the folder will install all the necessary plugins for Terraform.
+- "terraform plan" is used to create a execution plan.
+- "terraform apply" will create the necessary infrastructure on the Cloud.
+- "terraform destroy" will destroy all the resources created by terraform files in that directory.